Performance Marketing: What Is It & How Does It Work?

 Performance Advertising Best Practices

-To maximize efficiency and ROI, performance advertisers must leverage advanced strategies that optimize targeting, personalization, and bidding in real-time.
+To maximize efficiency and ROI, advertisers must leverage advanced performance marketing strategies that optimize targeting, personalization, and bidding in real-time.
 Here are five innovative best practices to enhance your campaigns.

 1. AI-Powered Predictive Targeting